WilliamOdumah/WilliamOdumah/README.md

 ## 🌟 Future Aspirations

+As mentioned above..
 I’m building Servillia, a platform that connects immigrants to local businesses and services that feel like home.
 I’m also diving deeper into fullstack development, AI, and analysis.
 Long term, I want to create products that solve real problems, scale efficiently, and actually make an impact.

 ## 📫 Let's Connect